jexxa-projects/JexxaTutorials/TimeService/README-FlowOfControl.md

 *   `Driven Adapter`: A `driven adapter` belongs to the infrastructure and implements a specific `outbound port` by using a concrete technology stack such as database.
 This building block is *driven* by the domain logic of the application.

-Since this is a very high level abstraction, this architecture is often called the **macro-architecture** of an application.

 Fore more details please read the article [ports and adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together/).

 ## Navigate through your application ##